 What’s your favourite place to visit animals other than the Zoo?
 Know of somewhere we missed but should include… let us know!

 Want to stay in the know with all things local?
-Don’t forget to join our locally focus Facebook group: Peel Parents Resource – Open to any parents in Peel and Halton Region
+Don’t forget to join our locally focus Facebook group: Parents Resource – Open to any parents in Peel and Halton Region

 Can you help make this article better?